GenBench/genbench_cbt_2023/src/genbench/tasks/cross_lingual_consistency/doc.md

 Based on the ranking lists of two languages (e.g. en and es), we propose RankC metric to compute the cross-lingual consistency of factual knowledge between different language pairs.

 ## Usage
-We provided one example in "test.jsonl".
-For more recorded candidate rankings, see '<modelname>-Rankings-<lang>.txt' files in 'record17' and 'record53'.
+We provided several examples in "test.jsonl".

-Using the "format\_example()" function, we show the sample data of candidate rankings when probing Bloom-3b with en and es queries in BMLAMA-17.
+For each instance, the input is the name of two languages and the evaluated model name.
-We also write the RankC metric in the same function to output the cross-lingual consistency of factual knowledge between these two languages.
+The "format\_example()" function outputs how factual knowledge generalized across these two languages.
-For full CLC results on BMLAMA-17 with Bloom-3b, see 'bloom\_3b\_CLC.png'.
+'bloom\_3b\_CLC.png' illustrates the generalization of factual knowledge between all language pairs in BLOOM-3b.

 ## Limitations and Bias
 *Note any known limitations or biases that the Cross Lingual Consistency has, with links and references if possible.*